In this tense, dramatic story, one of 10 shortlisted for the RTÉ Short Story Competition, a misjudged teenager confronts his landlord.

 About the author: Dónal Minihane is a hotelier in Doolin, Co.
 Clare.
 He was a past winner of the Irish Writers Centre Novel Fair and is a PhD student of writing at the University of Limerick.

-Tune into Arena with Seán Rocks at 7pm on Monday 27 September to hear the judges, Lucy Caldwell, Declan Hughes and Lisa McInerney discuss this year's shortlist and announce their overall winners.
+Listen back to Arena with Seán Rocks from Monday 27 September to hear the judges, Lucy Caldwell, Declan Hughes and Lisa McInerney discuss this year's shortlist and announce their overall winners.